Academic Year 2024-2025 Blocks Away

 2024-2025 BLOCK AWAY APPLICATION WINDOW

-The Application window for all 2024-2025 Off-Campus Blocks will open on February 1st, the day of the Fair, and will remain open through Saturday, March 16.
+The Application window for all 2024-2025 Off-Campus Blocks opened on February 1st, 2024, the day of the Fair, and remains open through Saturday, March 16, 2025.
 It is highly recommended that students apply as early in this window as possible as many programs do use rolling admissions to select their rosters and wait lists.

 Applications will close on Saturday, March 16.
 Rosters will be reported and aid eligibility will be reviewed at this time.
 All students who are approved to join a 2024-2025 program in this initial window will be notified of their aid award or eligibility status by March 30, well before any program's withdrawal deadline.
 Applications for post-deadline applications will reopen only after the aid review is completed.
 Some programs may be closed to later applications.
 Many programs will likely reopen for later applications, including most Block 7 and 8 programs, which have a second application window which extends until the last day of Block 1 next fall.